MicrosoftDocs/visualstudio-docs/docs/debugger/debugging-for-absolute-beginners.md

 ## If you didn't get an exception, step through your code to find where the problem occurred

 You want to use the debugger to find the exact place where the problem occurred.
-Before you start, do your best to narrow down the problem to a specific region of code, then set a breakpoint where that code begins, start the debugger, and examine the code in the debugger while running the app.
+Before you start, do your best to try to identify the specific region of code where the problem is occurring, then set a [breakpoint](../debugger/using-breakpoints.md) where that code begins.
+Then, start the debugger, use [step commands](../debugger/navigating-code-in-the-debugger.md) such as **F5**, **F10**, and **F11** to advance the debugger and run your code.
+While running your app in the debugger, look for the specific symptom that indicates a problem occurred.

+> [!NOTE]
+> If it is difficult to identify the region of code where you have a bug (that is, where the symptom occurs), set a breakpoint in code that runs before the symptom occurs, and then [step through code](../debugger/navigating-code-in-the-debugger.md) in the debugger until you see the symptom manifest.
+You can use [tracepoints](../debugger/using-breakpoints.md#BKMK_Print_to_the_Output_window_with_tracepoints) to log messages to the **Output** window.
+By looking at logged messages (and which messages were not logged!), you can often isolate the problem code.
+You may have to repeat this process multiple times to find the region of code with the bug.

+To find the cause of a bug while running your app in the debugger:

 * Inspect variables and check whether they contain the type of values that they should contain.
 If you find a bad value, find out where the bad value was set (you might need to restart the debugger).